ContentHolmes/Website-Classifier-Native/README.md

 - Sports

 ## Dataset
 The DMOZ dataset has been used for the training purpose.
 The dataset contains the URLs for each category.
-A web crawler is used on these URLs to get the keywords and the description of the website.
+A web crawler is used on these URLs to get the keywords and the description of the websites.